 Gregory Bales

-I am looking for roles in research, systems engineering, or applied development where deep technical capability, experimental rigor, and the ability to build and measure real systems are what matter.
-If you are working on a hard problem at the intersection of sensing, inference, and human or machine performance, I would like to hear about it.
+I am looking for roles in R&D engineering, test and validation, systems engineering, or applied research where the ability to design the measurement system and own the analysis is what the role requires.
+If you are working on a problem that needs someone who can move from a hardware question to a data-driven answer without handing off in the middle, I would like to hear about it.

 TECHNICAL CAPABILITIES

-Designing and constructing the hardware, control systems, and integrated test environments that make rigorous human-machine experiments possible in realistic operational settings.
+Designing and constructing instrumentation platforms, control systems, and integrated test environments that support rigorous measurement in operational settings.
+Hardware selection, system integration, calibration, and validation from concept through deployment.

 Electromechanical Systems and Applied Engineering

-Developing precision actuators, vibration control systems, and sensing platforms for aerospace and industrial applications, from concept through prototype validation and field deployment.
+Developing precision actuators, vibration control systems, embedded control architectures, and sensing platforms for aerospace and industrial applications, from concept through prototype validation and field deployment.

 Understanding how a system actually performs requires measuring it in conditions that matter, building the tools to do that well, and turning the resulting data into something actionable.
 That combination applies whether the system is an autonomous platform, a manufacturing process, a sensing array, or a human operator.
 The domain changes.
 The approach does not.